 - Lower your risk of age related cognitive impairments

-Do you have old strategies for relief that aren’t working anymore?
+Do you have old strategies for hip pain relief that aren’t working anymore?

-When a patient shows up in my physical therapy clinic with signs and symptoms of gluteal tendinopathy, one of the things that most of them say is, “I used to do these exercises to make my hip feel better, but the things I was doing aren’t working anymore.”
+When a patient shows up in my physical therapy clinic with signs and symptoms of gluteal tendinopathy, one of the things I commonly hear is, “I used to do these exercises to make my hip feel better, but the things I was doing aren’t working anymore.”
 Many of them are long-time yoga or pilates practitioners who are physically active, love to walk for exercise, and have noticed significant changes in the ways their bodies feel after reaching perimenopause.

 Things I also hear from patients: